bspear8/TCCart/Project1/ProjectPlan.md

 Successful project submission.

-### Maintain sofware:
+### Maintain Software

 ###### Description

 This process phase is purely notional for the purposes of this project.
 Post release the team would normally support the code for a specified length of time, fixing any newly discovered errors or modifying the project to meet new customer needs.

 ###### Entrance Criteria